KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/blur_and_sharpen/gaussian_blur.rst

    * - Parameter
      - Value
      - Description
-   * - Sigma
-     - Integer
-     - Set horizontal sigma, standard deviation of Gaussian blur.
-Determines the strength of the blur.
-Default is 0.5.
-   * - StepsX
+   * - Steps
      - Selection
      - Set number of steps for Gaussian approximation
    * - Planes
      - Selection
      - Set which planes to filter.
 By default all planes are filtered (YUV).
+   * - Sigma
+     - Integer
+     - Set horizontal sigma, standard deviation of Gaussian blur.
+Determines the strength of the horizontal blur.
+Default is 10.
    * - Vertical Sigma
      - Integer
-     - Set vertical sigma, if negative it will be same as sigma.
-Default is -1.
+     - Set vertical sigma.
+Determines the strength of the vertical blur.
+Default is 10.

 The following selection items are available:

-:guilabel:`StepsX`
+:guilabel:`Steps`

 .. list-table::
    :width: 100%